 General and Administrative.
-General and administrative expenses decreased 24% from \$3.5 million for the three months ended March 31, 2020 to \$2.6 million for the three months ended March 31, 2021.
-As a percentage of revenue, general and administrative expenses were 29% and 20% for the three months ended March 31, 2020 and 2021, respectively.
-The decrease in dollars was primarily comprised of a decrease in personnel and outside service provider costs and stock-based compensation costs totaling \$275,000, a decrease in travel related costs of \$209,000, and a decrease in bad debt expenses of \$178,000 that were largely a result of pandemic influences on customers in the three months ended March 31, 2020.

-We also expect our general and administrative expenses to increase to the extent that we expand our operations and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance, and as a result of stock-based compensation expense.
+General and administrative expenses of \$2.6 million for the three months ended March 31, 2022 was flat as compared to the three months ended March 31, 2021.
+As a percentage of revenue, general and administrative expenses were 20% for the three months ended March 31, 2021 and 2022, respectively.
+We recognized higher support services fee recovery of \$87,000 which was partially offset by higher amortization of \$72,000 related to hosting software licensing arrangements.
+We also expect our general and administrative expenses to increase to the extent that we expand our operations and incur additional costs in connection with being a public company and regulatory updates including expenses related to professional fees and insurance, as well as a result of stock-based compensation expense.
 We also expect fluctuations in our general and administrative expenses to the extent the recognition timing of stock compensation is impacted by market conditions relating to our stock price.
-In addition, we anticipate that our general and administrative expenses will be adversely impacted by the continuing COVID-19 pandemic at least for the near term.
+In addition, we anticipate that our general and administrative expenses may be adversely impacted by the continuing COVID-19 pandemic at least for the near term.

 Amortization of Intangible Assets from Acquisitions.
-Intangible amortization expense was \$1.8 million and \$1.2 million for the three months ended March 31, 2020 and 2021, respectively.
+Intangible amortization expense was \$1.2 million and \$531,000 for the three months ended March 31, 2021 and 2022, respectively.
 The amortization of intangibles related to service costs, sales and marketing and general and administrative expenses.
-During the three months ended March 31, 2020, we recorded an impairment charge totaling \$5.0 million relating to our intangible assets from acquisitions, resulting in a decrease in amortization for the three months ended March 31, 2021 as compared to the same period in 2020.
-For additional information, see the discussion in "Impairment of Goodwill and Impairment of Intangible Assets from Acquisitions" below.